show episodes

 continue reading

-Send us a Text Message.
 Episode 221 / Looking to grow a community around your books?
 Romance author Amy Pine shares how she and her co-hosts created a podcast and built a vibrant community around Korean dramas.
-We also dive into craft book recommendations, beat sheets, and combining tropes in unexpected ways. 💜 🎙 Become a supporter of the podcast! …
+We also dive into craft book recommendations, beat sheets, and combining tropes in unexpected ways. 💜 🎙 Become a supporter of the podcast!
+We can’t wait to give yo…

 continue reading

-Send us a Text Message.
 Episode 220 / KimBoo York joins us to share how to embrace flexibility and spontaneity in your writing process through discovery writing.
 Whether you thrive on outlining or prefer a more free-flowing approach, there are different techniques to suit your writing style. 💜 🎙 Become a supporter of the podcast!
-We can’t wait to g…
+We can’t wait to give you a shoutout in a …

 continue reading